 If you’ve ever prepared your taxes, you may have been intrigued by this term – Head of Household.

-Are You A Head of Household?
+Are You a Head of Household?

 If you experience a temporary absence, which is when a spouse lives out of the home for purposes of going to school, military service, medical treatment, or a vacation; then you don’t qualify as “considered unmarried.”
-There can not be an expectation that the spouse returns after the absence.
+There must not be an expectation that the spouse returns after the absence.

-For the 2019 tax year, the standard deduction for head of household is $18,350, compared to just $12,200 for a single filer.
+For the 2020 tax year, the standard deduction for a head of household is $18,650, compared to just $12,400 for a single filer.
+It’s less than the standard deduction amount for married couples and surviving spouses.
+The tax rates are also more favorable.

-Don’t worry about knowing these tax rules.
-TurboTax will ask simple questions about you and help you chose the right filing status for you based on your entries.
-If you have questions, you can connect live via one-way video to a TurboTax Live CPA or Enrolled Agent with an average of 15 years experience to get your tax questions answered from the comfort of your home.
-TurboTax Live CPAs and Enrolled Agents are available in English and Spanish, year round and can also review, sign, and file your return.
+If you still have questions, you can connect live via one-way video to a TurboTax Live tax expert with an average of 12 years experience to get your tax questions answered.
+TurboTax Live tax experts are available in English and Spanish, year-round, and can also review, sign, and file your tax return.